n0zk1/Portscanner/README.md

 # Simple Portscanner
-A Simple python3 based Portscanner by n0zk
+A simple python3 based Portscanner by n0zk

 ## What is it?
 Portscanner is a basic tool to scan ports.